Demographics of the Czech Republic: After World War I

-Officially recognized minorities
+Officially recognised minorities

 Minorities, which "traditionally and on a long term basis live within the territory of the Czech Republic" enjoy some privileges.
-As of 2022 there are 14 such officially recognized minorities, which are (alphabetically): Belarusians, Bulgarians, Croatians, Germans, Greeks, Hungarians, Poles, Romani people, Russians, Rusyns, Serbs, Slovaks, Ukrainians and Vietnamese.
+As of 2022 there are 14 such officially recognised minorities, which are (alphabetically): Belarusians, Bulgarians, Croatians, Germans, Greeks, Hungarians, Poles, Romani people, Russians, Rusyns, Serbs, Slovaks, Ukrainians and Vietnamese.

-Citizens belonging to the officially recognized minorities enjoy the right to "use their language in communication with authorities and in courts of law".
+Citizens belonging to the officially recognised minorities enjoy the right to "use their language in communication with authorities and in courts of law".
 Article 25 of the Czech Charter of Fundamental Rights and Basic Freedoms provides the right of the national and ethnic minorities to education and communication with authorities in their own language.
 Act No. 500/2004 Coll.
 (The Administrative Rule) in its paragraph 16 (4) (Procedural Language) provides that a citizen of the Czech Republic who belongs to a national or an ethnic minority, which traditionally and on a long-term basis lives within the territory of the Czech Republic, has the right to address an administrative agency and proceed before it in the language of the minority.
 In the case that the administrative agency does not have an employee with knowledge of the language, the agency is bound to obtain a translator at the agency's own expense.
 According to Act No. 273/2001 (About The Rights of Members of Minorities) paragraph 9 (The right to use language of a national minority in dealing with authorities and in the courts of law) the same also applies to members of national minorities in the courts of law.